kenjimarshall/kenjimarshall.github.io/_projects/hexual.md

 _These two pairs are the same distance away in RGB, but the bottom pair looks way more different than the top pair!_

-This is why the images were represented in the [CIELAB color space](https://en.wikipedia.org/wiki/CIELAB_color_space).
+As such, images are represented in the [CIELAB color space](https://en.wikipedia.org/wiki/CIELAB_color_space).
 For some background, CIE is the International Commission on Illumination.
 LAB is a color space, similar in spirit to RGB, where Euclidean distances between colors is more closely correlated to human perception of color.
 Instead of RGB channels, they use:

 - L: white to black
 - A: green to red